Eddie Rosario Player Props: Braves vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA among all MLB pitching staffs (3.68).
+- The Rays have the fourth-ranked team ERA across all league pitching staffs (3.68).

-- Rays pitchers combine to rank 11th in baseball in home runs given up (94 total, one per game).
+- The Rays give up the 10th-fewest home runs in baseball (95 total, one per game).

-- Bradley makes the start for the Rays, his 13th of the season.
-He is 5-4 with a 5.11 ERA and 76 strikeouts in 56 1/3 innings pitched.
+- Eflin (9-4) is trying for his 10th victory when he gets the starting nod for the Rays in his 17th start of the season.
+He has a 3.24 ERA in 97 1/3 innings pitched, with 100 strikeouts.

-- In his most recent time out on Sunday, the right-hander tossed 3 1/3 innings against the Seattle Mariners, giving up five earned runs while surrendering nine hits.
+- The righty last appeared on Tuesday against the Philadelphia Phillies, when he threw seven innings, allowing two earned runs while giving up four hits.

-- In 12 games this season, the 22-year-old has a 5.11 ERA and 12.1 strikeouts per nine innings, while allowing a batting average of .267 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.